boltex/leointeg/CONTRIBUTING.md

 ### 3 ways to start the server script

-1. You can have LeoInteg try to start a server script instance itself via the **Start Leo Bridge Server** command or button.
+1. You can have LeoInteg try to start a server script instance itself via the **Start Leo Server** command or button.
 It will use the 'py' command on Windows and 'python3' command on other OSes by default. _You can automate this process via leoInteg's configuration settings._
 2. You can have vscode's **Debug View** start it as a debug session starts by choosing a debug profile that includes the server script.
 It's then possible to step in, inspect and debug the python server script. _The [python development extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) may be required._
-3. You can also start it yourself manually, by running the leobridgeserver.py script from a command prompt.
+3. You can also start it yourself manually, by running the leoserver.py script (preferably from your leo-editor/leo/core folder) in a terminal or command prompt of your liking.

 ### Using Anaconda or other custom python installations